- Dave Cerutti, email@example.com,

 simulations.
 She is now teaching at Zhengzhou University.

 - Pawel (Paul) Janowski, email@example.com,

 graduate student, who worked on molecular dynamics

 simulations of biomolecular crystals.
-Now at Microsoft in Seattle.
+Now a senior data scientist at

 - Iwen Fu, firstname.lastname@example.org, BioMaPS graduate

 student, (now graduated!) worked on molecular dynamics simulations of